IAmMoltony/pixiv-monitor/README.md

 First copy `settings-example.json` as `settings.json`.
 In the `settings.json` file, you'll need to set a few options:

 1. `artist_ids`: A list of IDs of the artists whose galleries you want to monitor.
+   * You can also set up multiple monitors for groups of artists.
+See "Multiple monitors" section below.
 1. `check_interval`: How often to check, in seconds.
 1. `notifications_off`: Enable this option to disable system notifications.
 1. `num_threads`: Number of threads to use to check for artists.
 More threads speeds up the process, especially if you monitor many artists.
 Make sure you don't set it too high **or the script (and possibly your system) might break.**